GNOME/orca/README.md

-Orca works with applications and toolkits that support the assistive technology service provider interface (AT-SPI), which is the primary assistive technology infrastructure for the Solaris and Linux operating environments.
-Applications and toolkits supporting the AT-SPI include the GNOME GTK+ toolkit, the Java platform's Swing toolkit, OpenOffice/LibreOffice, Gecko, and WebKitGtk.
-AT-SPI support for the KDE Qt toolkit is currently being pursued.
+Orca works with applications and toolkits that support the assistive technology service provider interface (AT-SPI), which is the primary assistive technology infrastructure for Solaris and Linux.
+While Orca is part of the GNOME Project, it can be used in any accessible desktop environment.

-See also <https://orca.gnome.org> for detailed information on Orca, including how to run Orca, how to communicate with the Orca user community, and where to log bugs and feature requests.
+See <https://orca.gnome.org> for detailed information on Orca, including how to run Orca, how to communicate with the Orca user community, and where to log bugs and feature requests.

 ## Dependencies

-Orca v50.x is supported on GNOME 50.x only.
-We highly suggest you use the latest releases of GNOME because they contain accessibility infrastructure and application bug fixes that help Orca work better.

-Orca also has the following dependencies:
+Orca has the following dependencies:

 * meson            - The build system used by Orca
 * Python 3         - Python platform